bbrk24/lexifer-ts/README.md

 [Lexifer](https://github.com/wmannis/lexifer).

 To compile this, run the build shell script.
-This can be run directly, or with `yarn build`.
+This can be run directly, or with `yarn prepack`.
 Windows users may NOT use powershell, and will have to install a proper shell terminal.

 ## Using Lexifer in your project